IOR President and Elections

 Nomination and election process for IOR President-Elect

-In accordance with the IOR Constitution of 3 May 2016 the Board of Trustees makes an initial recommendation to the Membership for a candidate or candidates for the next President-elect.
-A new President-elect appointment is usually made every 2-3 years.
-See the role specification for IOR President here
+In accordance with the IOR Constitution of 3 May 2016 the Board of Trustees make an initial recommendation to the Membership for a candidate or candidates for the next President-elect every 2-3 years.

 According to the Constitution a Nominating Committee chaired by the current President identifies potential suitable candidates based on the specification for the role and personal attributes summarised below: